PTNUSASATUINTIARTHA-DOKU/WHMCS-DOKU/README.md

 5. Fill the input as instructed on the screen.
 6. Click Save Changes

-For more information regarding our installation and configuration please kindly to visit our [Github WIKI](https://github.com/PTNUSASATUINTIARTHA-DOKU/WHMCS-DOKU/wiki) if you have any issue please bear me to open the [issue](https://github.com/PTNUSASATUINTIARTHA-DOKU/WHMCS-DOKU/issues)
+For more information regarding our installation and configuration please kindly to visit our [Github WIKI](https://github.com/PTNUSASATUINTIARTHA-DOKU/WHMCS-DOKU/wiki) if you have any further assistant or isssue please bear to open the [issue in our github] (https://github.com/PTNUSASATUINTIARTHA-DOKU/WHMCS-DOKU/issues)

 #### NOTES ####